bilalshahzad139/Learning_ASPNET_Core/README.md

 - Case 5: Creating instance of a DI-enabled class directly in Controller class
 - Case 6: Creating instance of a DI-enabled class directly in any class through injecting IServicesProvider
 - Discussion on AddTransient/AddScoped/AddSingleton functions

+## Branch: aspnetcore_Session_demo

+- How to enable Session in ASP.NET Core MVC
+- Using Session in Controllers
+- Session Extension Methods
+- Using Session in Views
+- Using Session in Non-Controller Classes
+- Session Wrapper Design pattern